twbs/blog/src/content/posts/2023/bootstrap-5-3-0-alpha2.md

 ### Color modes

-- Dark mode colors are now derived from our theme colors (e.g., `$primary`) in Sass, rather than color specific tints or shades (e.g., `$blue-300`).
+- Dark mode colors are now derived from our theme colors (e.g., `$primary`) in Sass, rather than color-specific tints or shades (e.g., `$blue-300`).
 This allows for a more automated dark mode when customizing the default theme colors.

 - Added Sass maps for generating theme colors for dark mode text, subtle background, and subtle border.

-- [Snippet examples](https://getbootstrap.com/docs/5.3/examples#snippets) are now ready for dark mode with updated markup and reduced custom styles.
+- [Snippet examples](https://getbootstrap.com/docs/5.3/examples/#snippets) are now ready for dark mode with updated markup and reduced custom styles.

 - Added `color-scheme: dark` to dark mode CSS to change OS level controls like scrollbars